nonsindeads/ARSSM-Arma-Reforger-Simple-Server-Manager-GUI-/README.md

 ### Notes
 - HTTPS uses a self-signed certificate.
 Your browser will show a warning.
 - ARSSM binds to `0.0.0.0:3000` so you can access it via LAN IP.
+- If your source is on a filesystem that blocks executables (e.g., CIFS), set `CARGO_TARGET_DIR` to a local path before building.

 ## Config storage